SPEAK WITH A TEAM MEMBER (770) 920-6030

 Probate laws differ from state to state, and in this article, we will cover Georgia’s probate laws, timeline, and process.

-Why Is Probate Necessary?
+When Is Probate Required?

 Probate exists to ensure that a loved one’s estate assets are distributed fairly to their heirs or beneficiaries and that their liabilities are settled.

-Skipping probate can make it challenging to determine who gets what from the estate or worse, leave you legally responsible for your decisions.
+Skipping probate can make it challenging to determine who gets what from the estate or, worse, leave you legally responsible for your decisions.

 Under Georgia Law, an estate does not have to be probated.
 However, if you have the will, you must present the original document to the appropriate Probate Court.